 Popular social media may lose users in future, even worse they may ban your account on some issue, but if you have invested time in building your own marketing media you need not worry about them.

-Social Media are great marketing media, but at the end they are external marketing media; you have little control on their policy, administration, algorithm and future operations.
+Social Media are great marketing media, but at the end, they are external marketing media; you have little control on their policy, administration, algorithm, and future operations.

 Some businesses ignore this fact and put all their efforts only on social media marketing.
 Promoting your business on social media is a good marketing strategy, but social media should not be your only marketing strategy.

-Businesses may have thousands of followers on social media, but if they don’t focus on directing this traffic to their owned media like website and blog, they get leads at expensive cost.
+Businesses may have thousands of followers on social media, but if they don’t focus on directing this traffic to their owned media like website and blog, they get leads at an expensive cost.